Becoming a loyalty oriented business (how to do it and why)

 The two key types of customer loyalty are behavioral loyal and emotional loyalty.

-The problem with behavioural loyalty is the lack of context to explain customers' behaviour.
+The problem with behavioral loyalty is the lack of context to explain customers' behavior.
 Often it's simply a result of convenience or circumstance, meaning the customer would readily switch to a rival brand if it was cheaper or easier to access.

 The concept of emotional loyalty, on the other hand, attempts to explain the deeper reasoning behind a customer’s behavior.
 They may feel a connection to a brand’s identity or mission, they may feel the brand is very trustworthy, or they may have an emotional attachment to the product.